My name is Kenita- Lee McCartney founder of Matakupaat Arts.

-A little more about me, creating has always been apart of my life.
-This page was created to share my storytelling, healing, achievements through my art with the rest of the world.
+Creating has always been apart of my life.
+This page was created to share my storytelling, healing, achievements through my creative arts with the rest of the world.
+I have been using creative arts to tell me stories from a young age, the visual look may be different from traditional but it is still the same storytelling.

-I am a proud Wemba Wemba, Wiradjuri, Wotjiboluk, Neri Neri and Boon Wurrung woman.
+I am a proud Wemba Wemba, Wiradjuri, Wotjiboluk, Neri Neri and Boon Wurrung woman living on the stolen lands of the Wemba Wemba people.

 Creating for me has always been my way to express emotions, experiences, healing and self care.